whye/G-PUserDataFromTwitter/README.md

 |               10 |        2 |
 +------------------+----------+

-Based on this timeline, I thought it should not be running by a group of people, just one people has very high effiency in the afternoon.
+Based on this timeline, I thought it should be a group of people has very high effiency in the afternoon.

 Futher things like to highlight the keywords in the tweets or find out the relationship between friends or favorites can also be extracted but with more effort.